secretflow/serving/docs/source/topics/deployment/deployment.rst

   * ``__ALICE_PORT__``  is the published port on the host machine which is used for SecretFlow-Serving service to listen on, you need to replace it with an accessible port number.
 In this case, we have designated it as ``9010`` for ``Alice``, ``9011`` for ``Bob``.
   * ``trace_config_file`` line is optional.
+  * You can also use mirrors at Alibaba Cloud: ``secretflow-registry.cn-hangzhou.cr.aliyuncs.com/secretflow/serving-anolis8:latestsecretflow-registry.cn-hangzhou.cr.aliyuncs.com/secretflow/serving-anolis8:[tag]``

 Step 2: Start Serving Service